Bandaranaike International Airport: Rail

-A high-speed rail system is proposed to connect from the city of Negombo to city of Colombo via BIA airport by an electrified high-speed rail link to Colombo Fort where it will link to the proposed Colombo Light Rail.
-Currently Puttalam - Colombo Fort rail is active using several Diesel Engine powered trains.
-Passengers can get the train from Katunayake Railway Station.
+A high-speed rail system is proposed to connect the city of Negombo to the city of Colombo via BIA airport by an electrified high-speed rail link to Colombo Fort, where it will connect to the proposed Colombo Light Rail.
+Currently, the Puttalam - Colombo Fort rail is active, using several diesel-engine-powered trains.
+Passengers can access commuter rail from Katunayake Railway Station and continue their journey up to Colombo Fort.
+From there, various intercity trains are available to Badulla, Batticaloa, Galle, Jaffna, Kandy, Matara, and Trincomalee.